2007 Formula Renault 3.5 Series

 The 2007 Formula Renault 3.5 Series was the third Formula Renault 3.5 Series season. began on 14 April 2007 in Monza, Italy and finished in Barcelona, Spain on 28 October 2007 after 17 races.

 Regulation Changes

 Technical

 New to the Formula Renault 3.5 Series for the 2007 season was a 'push to pass' system, similar to the one that was used in the Champ Car World Series.
-In a bid to promote more overtaking, drivers were now be able to boost their power for up to 60 seconds per race.
+In a bid to promote more overtaking, drivers were now able to boost their power for up to 60 seconds per race.

 The cars also featured modifications to the gearbox, shock absorbers, rear anti-roll bar and steering system.

 Sporting

 A number of new rules were introduced for 2007 in order to improve the racing and to create more excitement: